How Much Does It Cost to Paint Aluminum Siding in 2025?

 Lead Testing and Abatement

-If your home was built before 1978 and you don't know its full history, you'll need to get a lead test to ensure the paint–inside and out–is safe.
-The average cost of a lead inspection is $340, but you could pay anywhere from $130 to $600.
+If your home was built before 1978 and you don't know its whole history, you'll need to have a lead test performed to ensure the paint—both inside and outside—is safe.
+The average cost of a lead inspection is $340, but the price can range from $130 to $600.

 If the inspection does find lead, you'll need to pay for lead abatement costs, which average $3,500.